DZ84/pelican-ceilings/content/posts/syntastic.markdown

 ```
 <br/>

-I tried to use the Google closure-compiler
+At first I tried to use the Google closure-compiler
 by unzipping the .jar file and setting the
 corresponding settings in my .vimrc like so: